mpuening/learn-hydra-login-and-consent/README.md

 This project is my test project to learn OAuth2 from the perspective of application development.

-In this project [Ory Hydra](https://www.ory.sh/docs/hydra/) is used as the OAuth2 provider which means that one must implement
+In this project, [Ory Hydra](https://www.ory.sh/docs/hydra/) is used as the OAuth2 provider which means that one must implement
 [Hydra's Login and Consent Flow](https://www.ory.sh/docs/hydra/oauth2#implementing-a-login--consent-provider).